Quantisan/99issues/README.md

 >  I got 99 issues but a glitch ain't one

 99issues is a Github issues discovery web application for finding easy/newbie issues in your favourite languages for use during dojos or hack days.
+99issues itself is a pet project for training new ClojureScript developers.
+[Open an issue](https://github.com/Quantisan/99issues/issues) if you would like a guided tour of the source code to get involved.

 ![I got 99 issues](/resources/public/img/jayz-tagline.jpg)